KlfJoat/gh-issue-kcov-nofuncsbats/README.md

 ## Expected Output

-A `cov.xml` file that shows the code in the function has been executed at least once.
+A `cov.xml` file that shows any code in the function has been executed at least once.

 ## Actual Output